Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 • Admin features

 Let's look at each of these features and functionalities a bit more closely.
-You'll find an image of how this feature looks in Sharetribe's no-code marketplace builder.
+You'll find an image of how each one looks in Sharetribe's no-code marketplace builder.

 A sample profile page for provider called Juho.
 Overlaid is a signup form with custom fields where Juho is creating their account.